About Me and my work

 About Me

-I am Mel but I’m also known as Missy
+I am Mel but I’m also known as Missy.
+I am a Registered Psychologist.

-I am also a mother, a partner, a family member, an avid reader, an adventurer, a yoga enthusiast and a mindful, passionate human.
-Like you, I am also on this continual journey of learning to live in a conscious and connected way.
 I see life as a process of continual opportunities for growth, discovery and self understanding.
 Learning seems to happen in layers across the lifetime.
 Wisdom and insight comes when we take time to cultivate a level of intimacy with ourselves.

 The word itself speaks for this: “In To Me See – Intimacy.”

 I have been working in the Human Services field since 2002 and it is really my calling.
-I am deeply passionate about working with individuals, couples, families and adolescents to develop healthier relationships within themselves and with each other.
+I am deeply passionate about working with individuals, couples, and families to develop healthier relationships within themselves and with each other.
+I feel it is an honour to do this intimate and meaningful work with you.

 I bring a mix of tools to my work with you.
 I also bring my whole human self into the therapeutic relationship.